 It’s easy to fall into the trap of equating high price with good quality, but unless you’re buying Chanel and Prada, the $300 bag maybe just as good as a $25 bag.
 Example, I bought a pair of Sam Edelmen flats once, and I will never buy another pair of his shoes.
 I was told they were solid leather, but it turned out they were made of a thin layer of leather over canvas.
 They stained my feet green, the leather is now peeling off and the soles are coming unglued.
 Not worth the $90!

 Really, you just have to decide if having more clothing choices is more important than having a nice bag.
 Both have their pros and cons.
 Make a list of the pros and cons and see how you feel after.
-You can always save your pennies and buy a high-quality bag in the future :)posted almost 3 years ago
+You can always save your pennies and buy a high-quality bag in the future :)posted about 3 years ago

 Awww…I am sad to hear that J crew flats aren’t comfy, because I walk around campus all day every day and can’t afford to be constantly nursing a blister!
 That is really good advice, making a pros and cons list.
 I would just like to have one every day bag that I carry my iPad and books in, that won’t fray or look old after a year or two worth of use.
 I hate it when I purchase a faux-leather bag and it begins to peel away to reveal the canvas underneath, like you said happened to your sam edelman shoes.
-I will contemplate my pros and cons list and then post an outfit with whatever I have decided upon :) Thank you!posted almost 3 years ago
+I will contemplate my pros and cons list and then post an outfit with whatever I have decided upon :) Thank you!posted about 3 years ago

 Are you the type of person who wears an outfit a couple times and gets tired of it?
 Buy quantity.

 Do you enjoy the same nice outfit for many wears? then quality.

 saying the choice is between quantity vs. quality is equating cost with quality, which is more often than not, untrue. a lot of my favorite pieces were dirt cheap, but survived years of use. my rules of thumb are: